-Thus, we can assume that the first wave of Iranian immigrants in Central Asia was formed by the ancestors of the modern Saikolis, Pamir Iranians (Shugnans, Bartangs, Yazgulams, etc.), Persians, Afghans, and Sogdians (Yagnobi), ie that Iranian tribes which had their settlements in the southern part of the common Iranian territory and in areas along the Dnieper.
-Natural to assume that the left by them habitats were once occupied by other Iranian tribes, who for some time remained in Europe should be related to the historical Cimmerians.
+Thus, we can assume that the first wave of Iranian immigrants in Central Asia was formed by the ancestors of the modern Sarikolis, Pamir Iranians (Shugnans, Bartangs, Yazgulams, etc.), Persians, Afghans, and Sogdians (Yagnobi), i.e., the Iranian tribes that settled in the southern part of the common Iranian territory and in areas along the Dnieper.
+It is natural to assume that these habitats were once occupied by other Iranian tribes, who for some time remained in Europe should be related to the historical Cimmerians.
 The above-mentioned climate change, which led to a decrease in productivity of the steppe, can not lead to its complete abandonment.
-Another thing is that newly arrived population of steppe could not be numerous and to maintain its existence, except for economic activity, was to looting the neighboring populations of forest-steppe zone.
+Another thing is that, newly arrived population to the steppe could not be numerous and to maintain its existence, except for economic activity, was to looting neighboring populations of forest-steppe zone.

 General picture of the Iranian migration in Minor and Central Asia

-It is believed that the Cimmerians (Cimmerii) came to the Black Sea region from Central Asia, or more generally – "from the depths of Eurasia," but this view is vigorously contested, therefore this topic has no sense to stop, especially as we know, where was the Urheimat of Irano-Aryans and the Cimmerians would have no time to migrate to Central Asia, and then back again.
+It is believed that the Cimmerians (Cimmerii) came to the Black Sea region from Central Asia, or more generally – "from the depths of Eurasia," but this view is vigorously contested, therefore, there is no point in stopping on this topic with the fact that thw ancestral home of Iranians was in Europe and the Cimmerians would have no time to migrate to Central Asia, and then back again.
 At the historically time Cimmerians settled Azov and Black Sea steppes, and left traces of their presence in the steppes of the Ukraine and North Caucasus in archaeological sites which are united in the common Cimmerian culture.
 It is logical to assume that it should continue the tradition of the Zrubna culture, which we identified as an Iranian (STETSYUK VALENTYN., 1998: 82-83) and this tradition is seen by Ukrainian archaeologists in the funeral rite of the Cimmerians:

 The late Cimmerian culture developed in the tradition of the Zrubna culture… what can be traced in the funeral ceremony (Arkheologiya Ukrainskoy SSR., 1986: 23)

-The appearance of the Cimmerians in Asia, according to cuneiform sources, related to the end of the 8th century BC, and the Scythians are known in Iran "not earlier than 670-s", which contradicts Herodotus about persecuting the Cimmerians by the Scythians.
+The appearance of the Cimmerians in Asia, according to cuneiform sources, related to the end of the 8th century BC, and the Scythians are known in Iran "not earlier than 670-680", which contradicts Herodotus' statement about persecuting the Cimmerians by the Scythians.
 Moreover, there are facts that speak about their joint raids on the Assyrian province.
-In general, the sources reported mainly about Cimmerians but the Scythians were mentioned for several years and then only acts in Iran (MEDVEDSKAYA I,N. 2000)
+In general, the sources reported mainly about Cimmerians but the Scythians were mentioned for several years and then only in Iran (MEDVEDSKAYA I,N. 2000)